algent-al/solus-extra-repo/README.md

 ### solus-extra-repo
-This is an extra repository for Solus and is for private use.
+This is a repository for Solus and is for private use.
 These packages are not official and not supported by Solus Core team.
-The main purpose of this repo is to test applications before including them in Official Repo.
-Some of them are not accepted or not have been asked yet for inclusion.
 This repo is for open source or distributable packages.

-### Add the repo
-`sudo eopkg ar Extra https://github.com/algent-al/solus-extra-repo/raw/master/packages/eopkg-index.xml.xz`

-### Enable the repo
-`sudo eopkg enable-repo Extra`

-### Installing the packages
-Open Software Center and wait untill `eopkg-index.xml.xz` is updated.
-Search for the package name and then click install.

-### Disable the Repo
-`sudo eopkg disable-repo Extra`

-### Remove the Repo
-`sudo eopkg remove-repo Extra`

 ### Packages info.
 Thanks to [Repology](https://repology.org) is been possible to track upstream versions.